For thriving flora & fauna

 Our treasured species are under threat due to introduced predators such as possums and mustelids, with an estimated 68,000 native birds killed by them every night across Aotearoa.

-We’re working towards a Whangārei that is overflowing with beautiful bird song, has healthy and resilient forests full of native flora and fauna, with empowered communities and individuals.
+We’re working towards a Whangārei that is overflowing with beautiful bird song, has healthy and resilient forests full of native flora and fauna, with empowered communities and individuals, living in harmony without the threat of introduced predators.

 In our 5-year plan (until 2025), we aim to: